zackstout/React-getting-started/README.md

 The default behavior of a form is to refresh the page by going to a different URL (e.g. `localhost3000/?`).
 So we have to preventDefault.

 *Vid 9*:
+In order to splat something onto the DOM, use `JSON.stringify(___)`.

+Note: JSX elements need to all be wrapped within a single parent `div`.

+React can't directly display objects to the DOM, but it *can* display arrays.